What it is

 /research [topic]:

+connect.
 Find related projects, references, people.
-Search web if relevant.
+Search web if

-Suggest: notes to update, new notes to create, project connections.
+relevant.
+Suggest: notes to update, new notes to create, project

 /headstart [project]: